-CASE TYPE NEW MINIMUM RETENTION PERIOD SPECIAL CASE TYPE CHARACTERISTICS/REFERENCES/NOTES (ii) Proceedings for determining succession to property under Chapter 4 (commencing with Section 13150) of Part 1 of Division 8 of the Probate Code Retain permanently all inventories and appraisals and court orders.
+NEW MINIMUM SPECIAL CASE TYPE CASE TYPE RETENTION PERIOD CHARACTERISTICS/REFERENCES/NOTES (commencing with Section 13100) of Part 1 of Division 8 of the Probate Code (ii) Proceedings for determining succession to property under Chapter 4(commencing with Section 13150) of Part 1 of Division 8 of the Probate Code Retain permanently all inventories and appraisals and court orders.
 Other records retain for 5 years after final disposition of the proceeding. (iii) Proceedings for determination of property passing or belonging to surviving spouse under Chapter 5 (commencing with Section 13650) of Part 2 of Division 8 of the Probate Code Retain permanently all inventories and appraisals and court order.
 Other records retain for 5 years after final disposition of the proceeding.
 (D) Conservatorships Retain permanently all court orders.
 Retain documents of trusts established under substituted judgment pursuant to Section 2580 of the Probate Code as provided in clause (iii) of subparagraph (11)(G) of Section 68152 of the Government Code.
 Other records retain for 5 years after the later of either (1) the final disposition of the conservatorship proceeding, or (2) the date of the conservatee's death, if that date is disclosed in the court's file.
-(E) Guardianships Retain permanently orders terminating the guardianship, if any, and court orders settling final account and ordering distribution of the estate.
-Other records retain for 5 years after the later of (1) the
+(E) Guardianships Retain permanently orders terminating the guardianship, if any, and court orders